hydrotik/reaction-hydrotik-plugin/README.md

 ```

 **Move files in public to your root public folder**
 You should move some of the react slick static assets into public as well.
 Not sure of a practical solution to this yet.
+(See Wants list below)

 ### Some helpful things to be aware of: